Does the design of my house affect the design wind pressures on my garage door?

 Wind speed is a velocity measured in miles per hour (mph).
 Wind pressure is a force measured in pounds per square foot (psf).
 Wind speed alone cannot be used to determine the wind pressures on a structure.
 Wind speed is one of many variables used in calculating design wind pressures that take into account the structure configuration and site location.

-Your drawings show the door attached to a 2x6 door jamb.
-How do I attach the jamb to the building frame?
+How do I attach a 2x6 jamb to the building frame?

 Refer to the Wayne Dalton Jamb Connection Supplement for detailed information.
 DASMA Technical Data Sheet TDS-161 may also be used to determine how to attach garage door jambs to building framing.